 Watch this video, then share it with global leaders.
 Tell them statements and stats about health workers are not enough—they must act now to support frontline health workers.

-A minimum of 115,000 health workers have died from COVID-19, and many others have left the field of health care during the pandemic.
+A minimum of 115,000 health workers have died from COVID-19, and many others have left the health care field during the pandemic.

 We can expect more pandemics like COVID-19 in the future, yet health systems in many countries are still not prepared.
 This is a problem for all of us: viruses do not respect borders.
 Even before the pandemic the world was facing a massive shortage of health workers, mostly in low- and middle-income countries.

-In this video, health workers and the Frontline Health Workers Coalition ask US and global leaders to act now and not wait for the next pandemic to strengthen and protect the workforce.
+In this video, health workers and the Frontline Health Workers Coalition (FHWC) ask US and global leaders to act now and not wait for the next pandemic to strengthen and protect the workforce.

 - President Biden's Next Global COVID Summit: During a world leader summit to address COVID in September 2021, President Biden called for vaccinating 70% of the world.
 But, health workers are essential to administer COVID vaccines, before shipments expire, and to deliver urgent medical care.
 Many health workers are also unvaccinated—just one in eight is fully vaccinated, the majority in richer nations.
 Follow up from this Summit, and plans for the next Summit this Spring, must consider the needs of health workers now and into the future.
 Government leaders should prioritize rapid COVID vaccination for all frontline health workers and provide those health workers with the support, protection, and equipment they need to deliver vaccines to everyone in need in their communities.